Proven-Paradox/shaper-system/Modules/Summoning.md

 ### Summon Configuration: Support
 The Support configuration is not very good at dealing damage, but is able to keep summoners and their friends on their feet by sharing their HP.
-The Attacker's statistics scale based on the MP used to summon it.
-Support Summons have a value called their Healing Efficacy (generally shortened to just Efficacy).
+The Support's statistics scale based on the MP used to summon it.
+Support Allies have a value called their Healing Efficacy (generally shortened to just Efficacy).
 This number is used in its healing Abilities.
 //TODO Consider giving status ailment relief, other utilities in Lessons.
 Maybe efficiency Lesson that reduces the self drain on using Soothe